How to Work With Fractions

 Multiplying Fractions: The Easiest Operation

-Multiplication is usually the easiest fraction operation to remember: multiply the numerators together and the denominators together, then simplify.
+Multiplication is usually the easiest fraction operation: multiply the numerators together and the denominators together, then simplify.

 Dividing Fractions: Flip and Multiply